Lapis legit

-Spekkoek (kue lapis legit or spekuk in Indonesian) is a type of Indonesian layer cake.
+Lapis legit, also known as spekkoek ([ˈspɛkuk]; kue lapis legit or spekuk), is a type of Indonesian layer cake.
 It was developed during colonial times in the Dutch East Indies.
-The firm-textured cake is an Indo (Dutch-Indonesian) version of the European multi-layered spit cake.
-However it is not baked on a rotating spit, and contains a mix of Indonesian spices, such as cardamom, cinnamon, clove, mace and anise.
+The firm-textured cake is a Dutch-Indonesian version of kue lapis, the multi-layered steamed rice cake common in Southeast Asia, but using Dutch ingredients like flour and butter.
+It contains a mix of Indonesian spices, such as cardamom, cinnamon, clove, mace and anise.
 The cake is made of flour and yolk and is rich in butter or margarine.

-Spekkoek is popular in Indonesia and is served as a holiday treat, especially for natal, imlek, and lebaran.
+Lapis legit is popular in Indonesia and is served as a holiday treat, especially for natal, imlek, and lebaran.
 It is also served or given as gifts during many local festivities such as at birthday parties and weddings.
-In the Netherlands, the sliced cake can be found in most grocery stores and Asian markets (Tokos).
+In the Netherlands, the sliced cake can be found in most grocery stores and Asian markets (tokos).
 It is traditionally served for dessert in rijsttafel.
 It is also a very popular dessert in Hadhramout.

 Etymology

 The Dutch term spekkoek translates literally as pork belly (or bacon) cake, a name derived from its appearance of dark and light layers.
 Its Indonesian name, lapis legit, means sweet layer cake.
-The English translation is often given as thousand layer cake, or thousand layer spice cake.
+In English, the cake is occasionally called "thousand layer cake", although the cake is unrelated to the French mille feuille (lit. thousand sheets), which is made with puff pastry.

 Origin

-Spekkoek is thought to have been made by the wives of Dutch administrators in Batavia (modern-day Jakarta) during the colonial period and served during evening tea.
+Lapis legit is thought to have been made by the wives of Dutch administrators in Batavia (modern-day Jakarta) during the colonial period and served during evening tea.

 Preparation

-As a spekkoek commonly has more than 18 layers, baking it requires patience and is a very labour-intensive process.
+As a lapis legit commonly has more than 18 layers, baking this cake requires patience and is a very labour-intensive process.
 The batter is mainly made of butter, flour and sugar with an approximate ratio of 1:1:2.
 Each layer is made by pouring a small amount of batter into a baking tin, which is then put into an oven and grilled from above until the layer has turned golden from the heat.
-The tin is then removed from the oven and the process repeated to build up the remaining layers.
+The tin is then removed from the oven, and this process is repeated to build up the remaining layers.
 Dutch ovens with a charcoal fire on top of the lid are said to produce the best results, while electric ovens are superior to gas ovens as cakes bake much faster in the former.

-Where clove buds or cardamom seeds are difficult to find, bakers can use spekkoek powder as a replacement.
+Where clove buds or cardamom seeds are difficult to find, bakers can use lapis legit powder as a replacement.
 Milling and mixing the spices right before baking produces a cake with an excellent aroma.
-The ground spices must be sieved into the flour at least three times as the spice powder is very fine and tends to clump in the batter.
+The ground spices must be sieved into the flour at least three times, as the spice powder is very fine and tends to clump in the batter.
 In Indonesia, there are many varieties of lapis legit, including cakes containing almonds, cashew nuts, cheese, prunes or raisins, and even cakes flavoured with chocolate and pandan.